 What Are Blackberries?

-Blackberries are delicious, small, and versatile fruit belonging to genus Rubus of Rosaceae family and are native to northern temperate areas.
-In the ancient Greece and Rome, the berries were popular as a cure for mild infection as well as venomous conditions.
+Blackberries are delicious, small, and versatile fruit belonging to the genus Rubus of the Rosaceae family and are native to northern temperate areas.
+In ancient Greece and Rome, the berries were popular as a cure for mild infections.
 You can find clusters of pinkish-white blossoms of the fruit on the biennial blackberry plant.
 The berries are fragile and possess a greenish core and smooth skin.
-Soft, juicy berries are black in color and warm sweet or slightly tart in taste (1).
+Soft, juicy berries are black in color and warm, sweet, and slightly tart in taste.

 Can You Eat Blackberries During Pregnancy?

 Yes!
-You can enjoy eating delicious blackberries while expecting.
+You can enjoy eating delicious blackberries while pregnant.
 However, make sure you wash each berry individually before you consume it.
-Unwashed berries may contain harmful parasites, bacteria, and traces of pesticides that can lead to foodborne ailments, such as listeriosis and toxoplasmosis, harm your pregnancy and affect your health adversely (2).
+Unwashed berries may contain harmful parasites, bacteria, and traces of pesticides that can lead to foodborne ailments, such as listeriosis and toxoplasmosis, harm your pregnancy and affect your health adversely.

 Blackberries not only improve your taste while expecting but also ensure a healthy pregnancy.
 The benefits of blackberries during pregnancy are as follows:

 Blackberry is a natural source of energy which prevents you from feeling fatigued and sluggish, particularly in the later stages of pregnancy.
 You can eat about five servings of the berries.
 The low sodium and fat content in the fruit promotes an appropriate development of your fetus’ brain.

 Blackberries are a rich source of folate, a vital nutrient to prevent the risk of various congenital disabilities for your unborn baby.
 Eating blackberries during pregnancy prevents the risk of developing spina bifida, limb, congenital cardiovascular disability, and other kinds of congenital disabilities.
 Also, blackberries help reduce the risk of miscarriage.